-On March 4, 2016, AMC Networks granted 486,758 restricted stock units ("RSU's") and 371,109 performance restricted stock units ("PRSU's") to certain executive officers and employees under the AMC Networks Inc. Amended and Restated 2011 Employee Stock Plan.
+On March 4, 2016, AMC Networks granted 486,758 RSU's and 371,109 performance restricted stock units ("PRSU's") to certain executive officers and employees under the AMC Networks Inc. Amended and Restated 2011 Employee Stock Plan.
 The RSU's vest in equal annual installments over a three year period and the vesting criteria for 137,527 RSU's include the achievement of certain performance targets by the Company.
 The PRSU's vest on the third anniversary of the grant date and include the achievement of certain performance targets by the Company.